Reading time: 35 minutes

 Getting higher event attendance:

-If you are repeatedly challenged with a low turn-out rate for events, then it could mean that you are targeting the wrong segment of audience.
+If you repeatedly encounter a low turnout rate for events, it could mean that you are targeting the wrong segment of the audience.

-See which age demographic resonates most with your cause (e.g., if it is climate change, then a lot of your audience would be millennials).
+See which age demographic resonates most with your cause (e.g., if it is climate change, many of your audience would be millennials).

 Recruiting more volunteers:

-For a lot of organizations, a key metrics of growth would be calculating an increase in supporters/volunteers.
+For a lot of organizations, a key metric of growth would be calculating an increase in supporters/volunteers.

-If you are struggling with that, then you may want to target your audience based on their demographic, lifestyle and income.
+If you are struggling with that, you may want to target your audience based on their demographics, lifestyles, and incomes.

 That is, millennials are more likely to volunteer for a cause they believe in – for while they have more time, they may not have the money to make a donation.